rakirox/fiserv-js/README.md

 To do a one-off build, use `npm run build` or `yarn build`.

 To run tests, use `npm test` or `yarn test`.
+IMPORTANT NOTE: Check out the tests, you need to use your own SECRET & API_KEY

 ## Configuration